Marcello Ferrada de Noli: 1973 Chilean coup d'état

 Text in the image – "A historical photo: the young Marcello Ferrada de Noli and other Resistance members at Quiriquina Island prisoners camp".
 L'Eco di Bergamo Jan 20, 2019.

 In "Story of a Death Foretold: The Coup against Salvador Allende, 11 September 1973", historian Oscar Guardiola-Rivera reports that Marcello Ferrada and other members of the MIR "launched resistance operations on the night of 11 September" in the town of Concepción.

-After the aborted MIR resistance to the military in Concepción ensuing the 1973 Chilean coup d'état, Ferrada de Noli was captured and held prisoner in Quiriquina Island.
+Ferrada’s actions were later described by a member of the MIR leadership in Concepción as an "epic act of resistance in downtown Concepción".
+After the aborted MIR resistance to the military in Concepción ensuing the 1973 Chilean coup d'état, Ferrada de Noli was captured and held prisoner in Concepción's Stadium and in Quiriquina Island.
 Alongside the imprisonment, the military terminated his professorship at Concepción University.
 In a photo of the epoch in newspaper La Tercera, Ferrada de Noli appeared among prisoners described as "extremists that have attacked the military forces with fire weapons".

-In 1974 he went to Italy to participate as a witness at the Russell Tribunal in Rome, which reviewed human rights transgressions by the Government Junta of Chile.
+Later transported anew to Concepción Stadium, from where, with help of his brother (an Army officer) and other members of his family, was released in 1974, to immediately be evicted from the country.
+General Agustín Toro Dávila (Concepción's military head) signed the deportation order.
+He went to Italy to participate as a witness at the Russell Tribunal in Rome, which reviewed human rights transgressions by the Government Junta of Chile.

-In Sweden, he continued in MIR until 1977 as head of MIR and Junta Coordinadora Revolucionaria counter-intelligence activity in Scandinavia, undertaking aimed the monitoring of Operation Condor.
-In 1976 he started working as psychotherapist at health services for political refugees in Stockholm County, and 1989 in crisis therapy provided at the Swedish Red Cross Project for traumatized and torture-survivor refugees.
+In Sweden (1975), he continued in MIR until 1977 as head of MIR and Junta Coordinadora Revolucionaria counter-intelligence activity in Scandinavia, undertaking aimed the monitoring of Operation Condor.
+In 1976, alongside the reasuming of his academic career, he started working as psychotherapist at health services for political refugees in Stockholm County, and 1989 in crisis therapy provided at the Swedish Red Cross Project for traumatized and torture-survivor refugees.
 During mid-80s he participated in the Swedish Liberal Party.

-Following retirement, Ferrada de Noli founded the online magazine The Indicter, dealing with "human rights and geopolitical issues", as read in the magazine's banner.
+In 2014 he founded the ONG Swedish Professors and Doctors for Human Rights (SWEDHR).
+In 2015 he founded the journal The Indicter, focused on political epidemiology, political philosophy, geopolitics and human rights.